canonical/brand-store-documentation/build-ubuntu-core.rst

 The first step in building an Ubuntu Core image that can communicate with your store is to build a gadget snap.
 Gadget snaps do many things, but for our purposes here, the important functionality is generating a serial number and using that serial number, along with a pre-shared API key, to get credentials to talk to the store.
 You can also use the gadget snap to set default configuration values for application snaps, and auto-connect some interfaces.

-To build a custom gadget snap, we start by forking a suitable candidate from the Canonical supported gadgets and follow these instructions.
+To build a custom gadget snap, we start by forking a suitable candidate from the `Canonical supported gadgets <https://snapcraft.io/docs/gadget-snap#heading--setup>`_ and follow these `instructions <https://docs.snapcraft.io/the-gadget-snap/696>`_.

 For this particular case, validating the initial store setup, let's fork the pc-amd64-gadget.
 This gadget enables the device to request store credentials from the Serial Vault, as configured above.